 There has been little change in the prevalence of self-reported "binge drinking" or of chronic heavy drinking among Delaware adults during the past six years.
-In 2016, 17 percent of Delaware adults reported binge drinking during the 30 days prior to being interviewed.
-This is up slightly from 14.9 percent in 2015 (although the difference is not statistically significant).
+In 2017, 14.8 percent of Delaware adults reported binge drinking during the 30 days prior to being interviewed, and 6.2 percent of adults reported chronic, heavy drinking.

 The Delaware BRFS asks several questions about alcoholic beverages, which are analyzed to provide prevalence estimates for three factors: 1) percentage of the adult population who drink alcoholic beverages of any type, 2) percentage of adults who are binge drinkers, and 3) percentage of adults who are heavy drinkers.
 Chronic heavy drinking and/or binge drinking can increase the drinker's risk for personal injury, car crashes and fatalities, heart disease, cancer, cirrhosis of the liver, and a number of other health conditions.